 The premise of a novel within a novel interested me even though neither story attracted me right off.
-I feel like Ms. Atwood is trolling the literary establishment with this book who want to classify her as genre fiction instead of a literary writer.
+I feel like Ms. Atwood is trolling the literary establishment who endlessly need to classify her as a genre author instead of a literary auther.
 She’s giving them a lengthy and powerful ‘I can do both, muthafuckers.’

 Ten days after the war ended, my sister drove a car off the bridge.

 I’ve read ad nauseam about that annoying rule that a writer should never start her book or a chapter writing about the weather.
 Ms. Atwood is, once again, giving those arbitrary rule makers the finger as many of her chapters start with lovely perfectly illustrated weather prose.

 For me, Ms. Atwood’s similes and metaphors are rarely random with no poetic or visual harmonies where I feel like I’m wandering through a dull unadorned room with no windows.
 Occasionally there are a few, but mostly she paints something colorful and arresting and throws it on the wall that makes my imagination come alive.

 See what I did there?
 I’ll leave you to guess which ones I loved: